radiantone/pyfi-private/docs/quickstart/index.rst

 The socket defines the task (or python function) within the processor python module.
 Thus, a single processor can have many sockets associated with it.
 Sockets also declare a queue they will use to pull their requests from.
 This allows calls to tasks to be durable and reliable.

-The following extract from the above flow defines a socket, gives it a name ``ext.processors.sample.do_something``, declares the queue ``pyfi.queue1``, associates it with processor named ``proc1`` and represents the python function/task ``do_something``.
+The following extract from the above flow defines a socket, gives it a name ``pyfi.processors.sample.do_something``, declares the queue ``pyfi.queue1``, associates it with processor named ``proc1`` and represents the python function/task ``do_something``.

 .. code-block:: bash

-   $ flow add socket -n ext.processors.sample.do_something -q pyfi.queue1 -pn proc1 -t do_something
+   $ flow add socket -n pyfi.processors.sample.do_something -q pyfi.queue1 -pn proc1 -t do_something

 Defining Socket Functions
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 Once you've built out your flow and infrastructure to support it, you can create convenient types that represent your python functions via the Socket class.

-For the parallel flow above, we import the .p (or partial) signature from this file, which comes from our Socket we created earlier named ``ext.processors.sample.do_something``.
+For the parallel flow above, we import the .p (or partial) signature from this file, which comes from our Socket we created earlier named ``pyfi.processors.sample.do_something``.
 Remember, the socket captures the module (from its parent Processor) and function name within that module you want to run.
 Think of it like an endpoint with a queue in front of it.

 We take one step further in the file below and rename Socket class to Function simply as a linguistic preference in this context.